What to Do in July in and around Nice – 2026

 If Classical is more your bag:

-Concerts in the Prince’s Palace – Monaco – July 11, 18, 26 and 28, 2024 The Monte Carlo Philharmonic Orchestra gives a series of summer concerts in a one-of-a-kind venue: the interior courtyard of the Palace of Monaco.
+Concerts in the Prince’s Palace – Monaco, late July/early August – The Monte Carlo Philharmonic Orchestra gives a series of summer concerts in a one-of-a-kind venue: the interior courtyard of the Palace of Monaco.
 It’s a coat and tie affair, and tickets go from as low as 30€ to up to 250€.

 Les Nuits Rothschild Every Monday and Tuesday night from July through August, the Villa Ephrussi de Rothschild in Cap-Jean-Saint-Ferrat opens its doors from 7:45pm-midnight, for an evening ambiance like no other.
 The villa is resplendent at night lit by hundreds of candles; enjoy live ballet and ‘dancing fountains’, wander the gardens with a ‘picnic panier’, enjoy the bar, or dine in the villa.
 Tickets are 35€, or 60€ including a picnic basket to enjoy in the gardens (note: no bringing in your own food/bottles), or 105€ including a glass of Champagne and 3-course dinner in the villa.
 There is also a family admission of 80€ for two adults and 2 children.

 Cannes Bal de Fous Themed masked blow-out dance parties on the beach in Cannes, every Sunday night in July.
-Tickets are 30€ and its for over-18’s only.
+Tickets are 30€ and over-18’s only.

 Other July events…